mading1988/kele8-/README.md

 -EXPERIENCE MY CLASS!
-I take you through a typical day teaching English! https://youtu.be/oHArk6UTMhc where to buy fake and how to buy
+I take you through a typical day teaching English! https://youtu.be/oHArk6UTMhc

+where to buy fake and how to buy fake

 online

-1taobao.com

-2alibaba.com

-31688.com
+1.taobao.com

+2.alibaba.com

+3.1688.com

 many wish amazon，ebay，etsy，joom product from here

-4AliExpress.com

-5 dhgate.com

-6 idgod
+4.AliExpress.com

+5.dhgate.com

+6.idgod

+7.quora and reddit

-7debweb empire and silkroad market contact use icq，jabber，telegram
+8.debweb empire and silkroad market contact use icq，jabber，telegram

 not buy use visa ，mastercard on other web，the web record ur cvv，and you will lost money，paypal not fair for fake seller，if u find a trust seller，buy use west union，deb web use btc